 As a special treat, Ted Dennard, Founder, President, and Head Beekeeper of Savannah Bee Company, introduces us to his store and the process of making honey and the benefits derived from it.
 While he talks about how he started – a type of story normally intrigues me – I’m distracted by the mead tasting bar in the back of the story.
 Mead has been grabbing headlines lately as one of the fastest growing alcoholic beverages in the United States, and I want to know why.
 The only mead I had sampled previously was overly sweet.
 I am surprised by the variety of meads from sweet to dry, including a few hopped varieties.
 While I doubt mead would ever be my go to over craft beer, I can think of some good food pairings in place of wine.

 My mouth just had an orgasm.
+This very well could be the best meal of my tour of St Simons Island restaurants.
 Grilled A5 Wagyu Filet with a purple sweet potato puree and béarnaise sauce.
 Chef Flack impressed us throughout the night with his chef’s table wine pairing dinner from the Foie Gras Tarte Tatin to Seared Georgie Black Bass over Geechie Boy Grits.
 But the Wagyu is foodie ecstasy.
 A standing ovation goes to Chef Flack and all he’s done with the food at ECHO and the King and Prince Resort.

 I’m saddened as I wake up for one last sunrise.
 Who knows when I’ll make it back to my happy place (the beach) again.
 This morning, I’m surprisingly joined by another travel writer whom I was convinced wouldn’t make breakfast let alone a sunrise after a raucous night of food and drink.